-The Trustees of The Robert Carre Trust have unlimited indemnity insurance cover.
+The Robert Carre Trust have opted in to the Department for Education's Risk Protection Arrangement (RPA) which provides unlimited professional indemnity insurance cover.
 This is purchased by the Trust.
 This cover applies to all Trustees of the trust acting in accordance with the role of professional responsibilities of the Multi Academy Trust.